Simples in a cotilting heart: Background

-As the right adjoint $R_{\Tcal}$ is left exact, we may identify the entire localisation $\Gcal/\Tcal$ with the equivalent subcategory $\Cogen^2 (\Inj (\Gcal/\Tcal)) \subseteq \Gcal$ consisting of the objects in $\Gcal$ with a copresentation by torsion free injectives.
+As the right adjoint $R_{\Tcal}$ is left exact, we may identify the entire localisation $\Gcal/\Tcal$ with the equivalent subcategory $\Cogen^2 (\Inj (\Gcal/\Tcal)) \subseteq \Gcal$ consisting of the objects in $\Gcal$ with a copresentation by torsionfree injectives.
 For more details on localisation in Grothendieck categories, we refer the reader to \cite[Ch.~4]{popescu:1973}.